MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterSharedVolumeToAffinityRule.md

 # Add-ClusterSharedVolumeToAffinityRule

 ## SYNOPSIS
-Adds a Cluster Shared Volume (CSV) to an existing Affinity Rule.
+Adds a Cluster Shared Volume (CSV) to an existing affinity rule.

 ## SYNTAX